 Don't use a second-hand car seat.
 Experts advise parents not to use a second-hand car seat because the history of the seat may be unknown and it could be damaged.

-Come and see our road safety team at one of the free child car seat check days throughout the year to make sure your child's car seat is correctly fitted.
+Come and see our road safety team at one of the free child car seat check days throughout the year.
+Make sure your child's car seat is correctly fitted.

 Car seat clinics - results

 We evaluate our Road Safety Car Seat Clinics.
 You can read the full reports from 2013 - 2015 and the results from our recent Car Seat Clinic in March 2017 below.
 Please take the time to have a look at these and you'll see why it's so important to have your child's car seat checked.
 For example, in March 2017, nearly 80% of the children's car seats that we checked were incorrectly fitted.

 Booster seats law

 We strongly recommend you do not remove the back of high-backed booster seats, or use a backless booster cushion.
 The lack of a back and side wings removes any side and head protection from the child car seat.
 This would leave the child vulnerable to head and side injuries, particularly in side impacts.

-- The new rules will mean retailers can only sell backless boosters for children who weigh over 22kg (3st 7lbs) and who are over 125cm (4ft 1ins) tall.
+- The rules mean retailers can only sell backless boosters for children who weigh over 22kg (3st 7lbs) and who are over 125cm (4ft 1ins) tall.